matter-labs/zksync-era/docs/advanced/deposit.md

 This means that we requested that the 3 ETH (2nd argument) is transferred to 0x6182 (1st argument).
 The Calldata being 0x0 - means that we're talking about ETH (this would be a different value for other ERC tokens).
 Then we also specify a gas limit (641k) and set the gas per pubdata byte limit to 800.
+(TODO: explain what these values mean.)

 #### What happens under the hood